Analytical Solutions for Planet-Scattering Small Bodies: O pik's close-encounter theory

 \item \textbf{Loosely-coupled regime}: $\U < \sqrt{2} - 1$, for which $\sqrt{8} < \T < 3$.

 For $\U < \sqrt{2} - 1$, a near-planar orbit is coupled with the planet at lower $a$ while uncoupled at larger $a$, which is why we label it as the loosely-coupled case.
 The curve of constant $\T$ defines an outward escape route where encounters spontaneously raise $q$ above $a_p$ (see the yellow curve crosses $\q > 1$ in Fig.~\ref{fig:T-q-a-and-a-theta}).
-The patched-conic framework breaks up at a maximum semimajor axis $\A_\text{max}$, corresponding to where conservation of $\T$ requires a decoupling from the planetary orbit ($\q > 1$).
+The {\"O}pik framework breaks up at a maximum semimajor axis $\A_\text{max}$, corresponding to where conservation of $\T$ requires a decoupling from the planetary orbit ($\q > 1$).
 One can solve for $\A_\text{max}$ by setting $\theta = 0\deg$ in Eq.~\eqref{eq:def-A}:

 We plot $\A$ as a function of $\theta$ in the right panel of Fig.~\ref{fig:T-q-a-and-a-theta}, with $\A_\text{max}$ labelled for two golden curves.
-The maximum semimajor axis, however, is only the upper limit for the patched-conic assumption.
+The maximum semimajor axis, however, is only the upper limit for the {\"O}pik framework.
 In practice, a particle can still raise its $\A$ above $\A_\text{max}$ and escape the planetary system through weaker `energy kicks' at each perihelion passage.

 \item \textbf{Closely-coupled regime}: $\sqrt{2} - 1 < \U < \sqrt{2} + 1 $, for which $-\sqrt{8} < \T < \sqrt{8}$.

 When $\U > \sqrt{2} - 1$, the small body's heliocentric velocity after a flyby can exceed $v_\cross > \sqrt{2} v_p$, the escape velocity at $a = a_p$.
 The object can thus be ejected from the planetary system when the condition $\theta < \theta_\text{loss}$ is satisfied, which is often referred to as a \textit{loss cone} open on the unit sphere (see the right panel of Fig.~\ref{fig:T-q-a-and-a-theta}).
 The opening angle of the loss cone $\theta_\text{loss}$ is given by